 “It’s wonderful to see his teaching being recognized through this national award.”

-Photo caption: Dr. Ezra Zeitler is the recipient of the 2017 Higher Education Distinguished Teaching Award.
+Photo caption: Dr. Ezra Zeitler is the recipient of the 2017 Higher Education Distinguished Teaching Award from the National Council for Geographic Education.